potassco/mapf-subgraph-system/README.md

 To solve all of the included scenario files call `make experiment`.
 The result files are stored in the statistics folder.

+### Standalone Usage of the ASP Encoding

+An optional standalone usage of the ASP encoding (independent of the `corridor_framework` binary) is explained [here](encodings/asp/README.md).

 ## References

 <a id="1">[1]</a> Dor Atzmon, Roni Stern, Ariel Felner, Glenn Wagner, Roman Barták, and Neng-FaZhou.
 2018.
 Robust Multi-Agent Path Finding.
-InProceedings of the EleventhInternational Symposium on Combinatorial Search, SOCS 2018,
+In Proceedings of the Eleventh International Symposium on Combinatorial Search, SOCS 2018.

+<a id="2">[2]</a> Matej Husár, Jiří Švancara, Philipp Obermeier, Roman Barták, and Torsten Schaub.
+2022.
+Reduction-based Solving of Multi-agent Pathfinding on Large Maps Using Graph Pruning.
+In Proceedings of the 21th International Conference on Autonomous Agents and MultiAgent Systems, AMAAS 2022.